SamuelSwartzberg/sabi-no-tenki/design-docs.md

   -h, --human-readable,
     Use human-readable text instead of CSV-like syntax --all, --no-all
-    Include or exclude all possible data --temperature, --no-temperature
+    Include or exclude all possible metrics --temperature, --no-temperature
     Include or exclude temperature
   --precipitation, --no-precipitation